 Engineering is a professional field that leverages mathematics and the sciences to design and implement solutions to problems faced by society.
 The practicing Engineer utilizes not only the fundamentals related to mathematics and the sciences but also computational tools to accomplish his or her tasks.
 With this latter reality in mind, the School of Engineering (SoE) requires all incoming Engineering students to have a laptop computer.
 The laptop requirement enables instructors to incorporate computational analysis and numerical examples in the classroom for an immediate and powerful praxis of engineering theory.

-The laptop requirement is platform agnostic (Windows, Mac or Linux) and is satisfied with current mid-range offerings (i.e., 2.0 GHz, 2 GB RAM, 160 GB Hard Drive, 802.11 a/g/n).
+The laptop requirement is platform agnostic (Windows, Mac or Linux) and is satisfied with current mid-range offerings (i.e., 2.0 GHz, 4 GB RAM, 250 GB Hard Drive, 802.11 a/g/n).
 Note that current netbooks do not have sufficient computational resources to meet your needs.
-As part of the laptop requirement, students must also purchase a student version of MATLAB (a high-level programming language and interactive computational environment).
-MATLAB is available through the MathWorks website: http://www.mathworks.com/academia/student_version.
+As part of the laptop requirement, students must install a student version of Matlab (a high-level programming language and interactive computational environment).
+Instructions for installing Matlab can be found at http://www.uvm.edu/~cems/?Page=compservices/howto.php&SM=current/_currentmenu.html

 Note to Mac Users: